 - Unsafe or poor hiring practices

-If you do end up needing to sue someone for damages, here are parties that you may be able to sue (depending on the details of your accident).
+If you do need to sue someone for damages, here are the parties you could sue (depending on the details of your accident):

 - The truck driver